University of Swat

 The University of Swat is a public university.
 The main campus of the university is situated in the Charbagh area of the Swat District in the Khyber Pakhtunkhwa province of Pakistan.
 It is about 20 km away from the main city of Mingora.

 History

-On 29 May, 2010, the prime minister of Pakistan, during his visit to the Swat valley, announced to establish the University of Swat.
+On 29 May, 2010, the Hon'ble Prime Minister of Pakistan, during his visit to the Swat valley, announced to establish the University of Swat.
 The university came into formal existence in July, 2010 by the order of Honorable Governor of Khyber Pakhtunkhwa Mr. Awais Ahmad Ghani with the prior approval of the President of Pakistan.
 Muhammad Farooq Khan (Shaheed) was appointed as its first Vice Chancellor in August 2010.
 The Higher Education Department handed over two buildings to the university located at Saidu Sharif Swat.

 Land acquisition for the university's own campus has been carried out and construction on the project is ongoing.
 Various buildings have been completed and recently the two departments have been shifted to the main campus under the supervision of Muhammad Jamal, the Vice Chancellor.

 The university opened seven departments in its first academic session (2010–11).